 Microlearning is an educational strategy that focuses on learning new information in small units.
 This approach to learning breaks down topics into short-form, standalone units of study that the learner can view as many times as necessary, whenever and wherever they need.

 Microlearning gives learners access to short bursts of new information that's engaging and digestible, as opposed to one large chunk of information that might be difficult to remember.
 The convenience of microlearning, from both the learner's and the educator's point of view, has made this type of instructional delivery popular in corporate learning environments.

 This approach can improve knowledge retention while also empowering employees by letting them build new skills without having to take time away from their jobs to attend training.

 Microlearning instructional modules are designed to be consumed in about five minutes and address one specific skill or knowledge gap topic.
 The learner can complete their training when it best suits their schedule.

-Although microlearning is most often associated with independent learning, modules can also be strung together to create guided learning experiences for individuals or small groups.
+Although microlearning is most often associated with independent learning, modules can also be combined to create guided learning experiences for individuals or small groups.
 The small chunks of instructional content can be tagged with metadata for easy search, access and reuse.

 How does microlearning work?

-In any given module, the learner is typically given 3-6 minutes to learn one specific objective by completing an action item such as:
+In any given microlearning module, the learner is typically given three to six minutes to learn one specific objective by consuming content items including the following: